wavefrontHQ/docs/pages/doc/tags_overview.md

 4. Type a tag name.
 Tag names can contain alphanumeric (a-z, A-Z, 0-9), dash (-), underscore (\_), and colon (:) characters.
 Tag names are *case sensitive*.
 For example, the tags **MyApp** and **myapp** are stored as distinct tags.
 However, mixed case tag paths are collapsed into one path; **MyService.myapp** and **myservice.myapp** are collapsed into **Myservice.myapp**.
 5. Click **Add**.

-### Searching for Entity Tags
+### Searching for Object Tags

 When you have many tags in your environment, you can search for tags by typing tag names in the Search box below the Tags heading in the filter bar on the left.
 As you type, the list of tags is filtered by the search string.

 **Note** When you search for tags, the search process is *case insensitive*.
 For example, searching for the tag **myapp** returns **MyApp** and **myapp**.

-### Filtering by Entity Tags
+### Filtering by Object Tags

 To filter by a tag, click a tag icon.
-You can click the icon in the filter bar on the left or below an entity in an entity browser.
+You can click the icon in the filter bar on the left or below an object in an object browser.

 ## Video: Organizing with Tags